PaulKorDev/ArchitecturePatterns/README.md

 ### Example
 In the “ExampleObjectPool” folder you can see how I created concrete object pool for conrete object.
 On the scene with the same name you can test my ObjectPool, creating objects with click.

+## Custom Event
+### How it works?
+This works like usual events, but you can set priority when subscribing of listener, and listeners will be called in order of priority.
+### Syntax
+CustomEvent can take from 0 to 4 parameters, if you need more, you can add a new class to CustomEvent.cs

+Initialization: CustomEvent<int, string> myEvent = new CustomEvent<int, string>();

+Subscribe: myEvent.Subscribe(MyMethod, 1);

+Unsubsribe: myEvent.Unsubscribe(MyMethod);

+Invoke: myEvent.Trigger(intVar1, stringVar2);

 ## Reactive Property
 I copied this code from somewhere, but it's better to use UniRx for serious projects.
 ### How it works?
 Create variable with type of reactive class and add listener for created variable.
+### Minuses
+It does not work with reference type variables, because they change "from the inside".